 How is obesity diagnosed?

-The first thing you should do is talk to your family doctor.
-Your doctor will help you develop a healthy eating and exercise plan that can help you lose weight, improve your fitness, and decrease the chances of developing heart disease, high blood pressure, or type 2 diabetes.
-Be sure to set realistic goals.
+Your doctor can help you decide what you need and what works best for your circumstances.
+Start small, and set realistic goals.
+Even losing 10% of your current weight can have substantial health benefits.
 Small changes can make a surprising difference in your health.
 Your doctor can offer practical suggestions that do not require a complete overhaul of your current way of life.
-In some cases, your physician may refer you to a nutrition specialist, such as a registered dietitian, for in-depth counseling about food choices.
+In some cases, your physician may refer you to a nutrition specialist.
+This would likely be a registered dietitian.
+This person can provide in-depth counseling about food choices.

 - Gastric bypass surgery.
 During this surgery, your doctor will make a small pouch at the top of your stomach.
 Your small intestine is then moved from the bottom of the stomach to the new pouch.
 When you eat, the food that you swallow goes into the new pouch and then into the small intestine, “bypassing” your stomach.

 - Laparoscopic adjustable gastric banding (also called the lap band).
-In this surgery, your doctor will place a band, like a belt, around your stomach, separating into two separate pouches.
+In this surgery, your doctor will place a band, like a belt, around your stomach.
+It separates your stomach into two separate pouches.
 There is a small passage between the two pouches.

 - Bilipancreatic diversion with duodenal switch.
 During this surgery, your doctor will remove most of your stomach.
-Possible side effects include being unable to absorb all the vitamins and nutrients your body needs, so your doctor will closely monitor your progress after this surgery.
+Possible side effects include being unable to absorb all the vitamins and nutrients your body needs.
+Your doctor will closely monitor your progress after this surgery.

 - Gastric sleeve.
 In this surgery, part of your stomach is removed, creating less room for food.